RRafiee/XHMM/README.md

 Please see the following link for original source code: http://atgu.mgh.harvard.edu/xhmm/download.shtml

-# Installing XHMM

-XHMM was developed assuming compilation on Linux with gcc version 4.4.
-Other requirements are the pthread and lapack C libraries.

-[Also, to modify the command-line options, it is necessary to install Gengetopt (recommended version 2.22 or higher).]
-Uncompress the xhmm zip file, where you want to install it: unzip master.zip

-Change to the xhmm directory:
-cd statgen-xhmm-*

-Run make to install the software (which starts by automatically compiling the included hmm++ library): make

 # Installing/using the XHMM R scripts

 The XHMM R code is now available as an R library.
 There are still two options for using the scripts: